13 minute read

 The greatest criticism we hear from UK entrepreneurs is that the US funding approach is not realistic; that companies with no proven business model or idea of how they are going to become profitable, are funded.
 They say that this is not a credible approach, but the evidence shows otherwise.

 This approach was taken by a huge number of companies that have scaled up and then become wildly valuable and profitable, or acquired before they reached profitability.
-Companies in both B2C and B2B, that include LinkedIn, Twitter, Facebook, Paypal, YouTube, Salesforce, Groupon, Eloqua, Exact Target, Yammer, Airbnb, and the list goes on and on.
+Companies in both B2C and B2B, include LinkedIn, Twitter, Facebook, Paypal, YouTube, Salesforce, Groupon, Eloqua, Exact Target, Yammer, Airbnb, and the list goes on and on.
 But the approach is made possible by a combination of the market size, the attitudes, and the funding appetite.

 Serial entrepreneurs